arthurmauvezin/devops-lab/answers.md

 Firstname: Adrien

 ## 2.2
-command:
+command: $ docker run api

 ## 2.3
-question:
+question: The image doesn't know in which port it has to connect
-command:
+command: $ docker run -p 3000:3000 api

 ## 2.5
-question:
+question: An image doesn't exist locally with the tag.
+We have to rename the image in order to match with the repositoty.
-command:
+command: $ docker push Ilwyrr/test:testapi

 ## 2.6
-command:
+command: docker image prune -all

-question:
+question: Docker has to download the given image from the repository.
-command:
+command: $ docker run Ilwyrr/test:testapi

-command:
+command: docker run --detach Ilwyrr/test:testapi

 ## 2.7
-question:
+question: We can get the status of containers with the docker -ps command
 question:
-command:
+command: docker ps -a

 command: